microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerForContainerApp/README.md

 * The second line sets the instrumentation key to Application Insights so that the application knows where to send the trace to.
 * The third line sets the entry point for Service Profiler.

+*To make your build context as small as possible add a [.dockerignore](.dockerignore) file to your project folder.*

-Reference the real [Dockerfile](./Dockerfile), you will notice it is a bit different.
+Reference the full [Dockerfile](./Dockerfile), you will notice it is a bit different.
 The major change is that **YOUR_APPLICATION_INSIGHTS_KEY** has been pulled out to become an argument - the main consideration is for the code security.

 ## Create an Application Insights resource
 Follow the [Create an Application Insights resource](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource).
 Note down the [instrumentation key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource#copy-the-instrumentation-key).